Tykhyy's Conjecture on finite mapping class group orbits: Background

-We've just explained how to compute the action-angle coordinates of the image of $[\rho]$ by any of the Dehn twists $\tau_{i,j}$ in a purely geometric manner using $\mathcal{B}$-triangle chains.
+We've just explained how to compute the action-angle coordinates of the image of $[\rho]$ by any of the Dehn twists $\tau_{i,j}$ \cm{for $1\leq i<j\leq n$} in a purely geometric manner using triangle chains.
 The advantage of this method is that it makes it possible to work out some trigonometric formulae to express the coordinates of $\tau_{i,j}.[\rho]$ in terms of those of $[\rho]$, determining in this way the exact values of the action-angles coordinates of $\tau_{i,j}.[\rho]$.

-There is a remarkable fact about the family of Dehn twists $\{\tau_{i,j}:1\leq i<j\leq n\}$ whose action can be described and computed geometrically using $\mathcal{B}$-triangle chains.
-It turns out that this set is also a generating family for $\PMod(\Sigma)$.
-This will be proved later in Lemma~\ref{lem:mcg-generators} in Appendix~\ref{apx:generators-of-pmod}.
-The good news is that the routine above is thus all we need to compute entire mapping class group orbits using $\mathcal{B}$-triangle chains.
-In practice, computing a whole orbit with this method can be tedious for a human being.
+There is \cm{another} remarkable fact about the family of Dehn twists $\{\tau_{i,j}:1\leq i<j\leq n\}$.
+It turns out that this set is also a generating family for $\PMod(\Sigma)$. \cm{This will be shown later in Lemma~\ref{lem:mcg-generators} in Appendix~\ref{apx:generators-of-pmod} as a consequence of a result of Ghaswala--Winarski~\cite{mcg-generators}.
+Consequently, the routine above is all we need to compute entire mapping class group orbits using $\mathcal{B}$-triangle chains.} In practice, computing a whole orbit with this method can be tedious for a human being.
 For this reason, we'll sometimes favour a slightly different method which we can easily run on a computer and which will help us identify all orbit points.
 A description of this method can be found in Appendix~\ref{apx:algo-orbit}.